JoshuaWise/vapr/README.md

 | hapi             | 17.5.1        | 33930      |
 | express          | 4.16.3        | 31189      |

-> Don't take micro-benchmarks too seriously.
+> Don't take "hello world" benchmarks too seriously.
 All of these HTTP frameworks will likely have negligible overhead compared to the work done by a real-world application.